Tennessee, TN

 Tennessee Special Program for Women, Infants, and Children (WIC) #

-In Tennessee, the WIC program provides supplemental nutritious foods, nutritious education, health care referrals, and breastfeeding support to nearly 165,000 women, infants, and children until the age of 5.
+Tennessee WIC provides supplemental nutritious foods, nutritious education, health care referrals, and breastfeeding support to women, infants, and children up to age 5 who are at nutrition risk.

 Participants must be a resident of the state of Tennessee, meet WIC income guidelines and be individually determined to be at nutritional or medical risk by a health professional.